-Students may pay the full payment due at the time of registration with a cashier's check, money order, Debit Card, Visa, MasterCard, Discover, American Express, or Diner's Club.
+Students may pay the full payment due at the time of registration with a cashier's check, money order, Debit Card, Visa, MasterCard, Discover, or American Express.
 This option allows students to pay for the program in full with no further payments due.
-Any course having a cost of \$1,300 or less must be paid in full at the time of registration.
+Any course having a cost of \$3,000 or less must be paid in full at the time of registration.